Luciferines - entre chien et loup | Tom Fecht

 About Tom Fecht

-Fecht was inspired by the Apollo missions and Stanley Kubrick’s 1968 film 2001: A Space Odyssey to study physics, thermodynamics and cybernetics at Columbia University, New York City.
-As a young engineer, he was involved in the development of fax machines and computer-assisted imaging at IBM.
-Fecht was among the first wave of artists to move into the rough industrial lofts of lower Manhattan, where he engaged with the vibrant early 1970s art scene, including Agnes Martin, Mark Rothko, Walter de Maria, Michael Heizer, Cristo and Jeanne-Claude, and in particular Robert Smithson.
+Inspired by the Apollo missions and Stanley Kubrick’s 1968 film 2001: A Space Odyssey, Fecht studied physics, thermodynamics, and cybernetics at Columbia University in New York City.
+As a young engineer, he was involved in the development of fax machines and computer-assisted imaging at Control Data and IBM.
+Fecht was among the first wave of artists to move into the rough industrial lofts of Lower Manhattan, where he engaged with the vibrant early 1970s art scene, including Agnes Martin, Mark Rothko, Michael Heizer, Cristo and Jeanne-Claude, and in particular Robert Smithson.
 Early installations inspired by Smithson blended Fecht’s interest in Land Art and science.

-Fecht has taught at Cornell University, New York state, in London at the Royal College of Art and Imperial College, and at ETH Zürich.
+Fecht has taught at Cornell University, New York, in London at the Royal College of Art and Imperial College, and at ETH Zurich.